Lucas-Grandjean/hacker_rank_python/README.md

-# hacker_rank_python
-Hacker rank solutions by Lucas Grandjean
+# Hacker Rank : Problems' solution by Lucas Grandjean

+This git is reserved for solving the exercises of the [HackerRank](https://www.hackerrank.com/) website.

+This is done mainly in Python.